 Where: 1286 Ski Run Road, Alto

 Contact: (575) 464-3600

 Ski Apache is southern New Mexico’s top destination for snow skiing and snowboarding.
-Located at the alpine peak of Sierra Blanca, this premier New Mexico skiing and snowboard resort offers some of the best warm-weather powder skiing in the world.
-The resort offers slopes for all skill levels, bump runs, a terrain park, and a bowl.
+Located at the alpine peak of majestic Sierra Blanca, this premier New Mexico ski and snowboard resort offers some of the best warm-weather powder skiing in the world.
+The resort features slopes for all skill levels, bump runs, a terrain park, and a bowl.